 Medical facilities outside Harare and Bulawayo are limited.
 Medical supplies throughout Zimbabwe are limited and some prescription medicines may not be available.
 In the event of a serious accident or illness, a medical evacuation to South Africa would be necessary, costing up to $A25,000.

-There has been an outbreak of typhoid in parts of Harare, with over 1,500 cases reported since October 2011.
+There is an ongoing outbreak of typhoid in parts of Harare, with over 1,500 cases reported since October 2011.
 While the majority of reported cases are in high-density, low-income areas, we recommend that if you are living in Harare or planning to travel to Harare ensure your typhoid vaccinations are up to date.
 Paying careful attention to personal and food hygiene limits the risk of contracting the disease.
 For more information see the WHO website.

 A severe cholera outbreak affected most of Zimbabwe between August 2008 and July 2009.
 The disease may break out again with little warning.
 We advise you to drink water only from known safe sources (eg bottled, chlorinated or boiled water) and to maintain strict hygiene standards while travelling in Zimbabwe.

-Water-borne, food-borne and other infectious diseases (including hepatitis, tuberculosis, measles, typhoid and rabies) are prevalent, with more serious outbreaks occurring from time to time.
+Water-borne, food-borne and other infectious diseases (including hepatitis, tuberculosis, measles and rabies) are prevalent, with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to diseases such as schistosomiasis (bilharzia).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 The rate of HIV/AIDS infection in Zimbabwe is very high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.